 § 3001B Short title.

-This chapter shall be known and may be cited as the "Delaware Prescription Drug Payment Assistance Program''.
+This chapter is known and may be cited as the "Delaware Prescription Drug Payment Assistance Program.''

 § 3002B Purpose.

 The purpose of this chapter is to provide payment assistance for prescription drugs and certain Medicare Part D costs to Delaware's low-income senior and disabled citizens who are ineligible for, or do not have, prescription drug benefits or coverage through federal, excluding Medicare Part D coverage; state; or private sources.

 (1) "Department'' means the Department of Health and Social Services.